What are you looking for?

 For the United States of America it is required that at least one individual is identified.

-Employer Identification Number (EIN) = The Employer Identification Number (EIN) is a unique nine-digit number assigned by the Internal Revenue Service (IRS) (format: XX-XXXXXXXXX) to business entities operating in the United States for the purposes of identification and employment tax reporting.
+Employer Identification Number (EIN) (for US restaurants) = The Employer Identification Number (EIN) is a unique nine-digit number assigned by the Internal Revenue Service (IRS) (format: XX-XXXXXXXXX) to business entities operating in the United States for the purposes of identification and employment tax reporting.
 Other commonly used terms for EIN are Taxpayer Id, IRS Number, Tax Id, Taxpayer Identification Number (TIN) etc.

 If you are not sure what your company’s EIN is, please check your Employer identification number (EIN) verification letter, also known as a CP 575 or 147c letter or you can search it here.